Ted MacDougall: Southampton

 At Southampton, he scored 23 league goals in his first season, playing alongside players such as Mick Channon and Peter Osgood, although they were unable to gain promotion to Division One.

 In the 1976–77 season, MacDougall had his only taste of European football as the Saints progressed to the quarter-finals of the Cup Winners Cup before losing to Belgian team Anderlecht, although MacDougall did score the winner in a 2–1 victory in the second leg at The Dell.

 In the following season, 1977–78, Southampton were finally promoted back to Division One.
 By now MacDougall had once again renewed his partnership with Phil Boyer, with the pair scoring an astonishing 31 of the team's 70 league goals.

 Once Southampton had secured their place back in the First Division, McMenemy deemed MacDougall "surplus to requirements" – rumoured to have been encouraged to do so by MacDougall himself, who was finding himself a tad "off the pace" as his career progressed towards its culmination, and he was transferred back to Dean Court.

-Back to AFC Bournemouth
+Return to Bournemouth

 In November 1978, six years after departing, MacDougall rejoined Bournemouth, under manager John Benson, on a free transfer from Southampton.
 Benson was soon replaced by Alec Stock and things were on the up after his first game, in which the Cherries thumped Doncaster 7–1, but the good fortune did not continue as Bournemouth finished in 18th place.
-MacDougall's second spell at Bournemouth was not as prolific as his first (16 goals in 50 appearances).
+MacDougall's second spell at Bournemouth was not as prolific as his first, with just 16 goals in 50 appearances.